Nagasaki champon and sara-udon noodle dishes originated in Nagasaki. They are Nagasakiʼs soul food.

 There are all kinds of theories about champonʼs etymology.
 One is that it comes from the greeting “Shapon” or “Seppon” in Chinaʼs Fujian dialect, or from a word meaning “mix” in that dialect.

 In Nagasaki, champon has become a food close to ordinary peopleʼs hearts, and the toppings for it are sometimes sold packed in bags, making the dish easy to cook at home.
 Ringer Hut has grown into a nationwide restaurant chain, so that today Nagasaki champon and sara-udon are loved by large numbers of people all over Japan.
-We hope that Thai people too will enjoy eating champon as a day-to-day food!
+We hope that American people too will enjoy eating champon as a day-to-day food!
 With that fervent wish, we are working hard every day at developing this product.

 Whereas champon is generally made with lard, which often gives it a heavy taste, Ringer Hutʼs Nagasaki champon is made with vegetable fat, for healthy and delicious noodles.
 Whatʼs more, the plentiful proportion of vegetables means lower calories!